Avi Yemini and his ilk are anything but journalists

 I considered the term “independent propagandist” as they have a role in propaganda generation, but that term describes the (popular) practice of private citizens funding and disseminating propaganda for a cause.
 Avi and Rukshan are absolutely part of a propaganda machine – Avi is right at the centre of it in Australia, enjoying backing from a few independent propagandists himself – but they aren’t stand-alone creators of it.
 They are too opportunist and ideologically malleable.

 One minute, Rukshan thinks Black Lives Matter rally-goers should be prosecuted to the full extent of the law; the next, he sees himself as a poster boy for essentialist freedom, when they’re anti-lockdown.
-One minute, Avi is encouraging journalists to shoot and kill environmental activists; the next, he’s comfortably rebranding as an anti-police brutality activist.
+One minute, Avi is encouraging police to shoot and kill environmental activists; the next, he’s comfortably rebranding as an anti-police brutality activist.
 It is precisely their sleek, apolitical opportunism that enables their grind.
 Propagandists up top feed them bullshit.
 They enact it at the rallies.

 I think it’s best to describe their function as street propagandism.
 They are too deep in their connection to far-right movement and ideology to have earned the “journalist” label, but they are also too directly involved in on-the-ground protest not to deserve the “street” label.
 They are pawns to the career imperative; saying and aligning with whatever guarantees them the most opportunity.
 (Rukshan can only declare independence so far in that he hasn’t been welcomed into the machine like Avi has.
 But that will change.)
 They are happy to be subsumed into the lucrative global far-right content media machine, as long as they get opportunities from it.